bwplotka/my/web/content/posts/golang-memory-monitoring.md

 - infra
 ---

+> EDIT (2020.12.13): From Go 1.16, Go on Linux moves back to using `MADV_DONTNEED` when releasing memory.
+However, this blog post
+> still applies in terms of how to monitor memory consumption, although we should see less memory cached by Go runtime.
+See [this issue](https://github.com/golang/go/issues/42330).

 **TL;DR: Applications build with Go 1.12+ reports higher RSS memory usage on Linux.
 This does not mean that they `require` more memory, it's just optimization for cases where there is no other memory pressure.
 This is especially visible inside a container.**